Replaced this page with https://www.businesscommunication.org/p/cm/ld/fid=281 as URL was showing "Pearson".

-The Pearson Award for Innovation in Teaching with Technology recognizes innovative uses of technology to enhance learning and engagement in business communication classrooms.
+The Innovation in Teaching with Technology Award recognizes innovative uses of technology to enhance learning and engagement in business communication classrooms.

-Pearson Education, Inc., sponsors the award and will present the winner at the Presidential Awards dinner during the annual ABC international conference.
+Amy Newman sponsors the award and will present the winner at the annual ABC international conference.

-- Demonstrate successful integration of new technologies in the business communication classroom (e.g., increasing student engagement with technology, uses of social media, ways to improve student learning using the flipped classroom strategies, etc.)
+- Demonstrate successful integration of new technologies in the business communication classroom (e.g., increases student engagement with technology, uses of social media, ways to improve student learning using the flipped classroom strategies, and similar topics.).